Labour U-turns on plans for day-one workers’ protection against unfair dismissal

 “Following the Government’s announcement, it is now vital that peers respect Labour’s manifesto mandate and that this Bill secures royal assent as quickly as possible.”

+Ms Graham said: “With fire and rehire and zero hours contracts not being banned, the Bill is already unrecognisable.

+“These constant row-backs will only damage workers’ confidence that the protections promised will be worth the wait.
+Labour needs to keep its promises.”

-Business Secretary Peter Kyle had hinted at the prospect of a concession earlier this week in a bid to reassure firms, insisting there would be extensive consultations about the measures in the Bill.
+Mr Kyle hinted at the prospect of a concession earlier this week in a bid to reassure firms, insisting there would be extensive consultations about the measures in the Bill.

 Confederation of British Industry (CBI) boss Rain Newton-Smith had argued on Monday that the legislation would take the country “backwards” in its current form.